bdynamic/Victron_BlueSmart_IP22_Homeassistant/README.md

 All files needed are in the pcb folder.

-You can use a short (about 10cm) 6pin to 6pin flat ribbon cable with the 6pin sockets to connect the charger to the pcb.
-the cable can be routed outside at the right side of the battery terminals.

 If you need a ready made one just drop me an email.